Why is this important?

 Dwelling consents and household growth tell us about the rate of residential building activity and is an indicator of economic activity.

-- In the year to June 2017, there were 5202 new dwelling consents issued across the three territorial authorities (Christchurch, Selwyn and Waimakariri).
+- In the year to September 2018, there were 4,234 new dwelling consents issued across Greater Christchurch (the three territorial authorities combined -Christchurch, Selwyn and Waimakariri).

 Note this is an interactive chart and you can click on the legend items to change what is shown on the graph.

 The loss of 5,600 households in 2011 from Christchurch City was due to the Canterbury earthquakes.
 Conversely, both Selwyn (655) and Waimakariri (692) experienced an increase in household numbers during the period.

 In more recent years the data would suggest that the number of new dwelling consents being issued is much more closely matched to the annual increase in the number of households across the three territorial authorities.